MEDIA RELEASE – SKYTRAIN FOR SURREY ORIGINAL WRITTEN CONTENT

 FOR IMMEDIATE RELEASE – June 18, 2012 – Surrey, BC

-There is a side to Portland’s LRT system not known by many—a not so positive yet revealing side that has to do with an interesting connection between the LRT system and the rest of the transit system.
+Light Rail advocates in Surrey love to triumph Portland as a successful example of North American Light Rail Transit implementation.
+However, there is a side to Portland’s LRT that is not known by many—a not so positive side that has to do with its relation to the rest of the transit system.

 Just five days ago, TriMet (the transportation agency in charge of Portland transit) decided it would do three things at the same time:

 If you have visited the City of Portland, you might have boarded this MAX Light Rail train because it was free to ride.
 It is likely that a significant ridership drop will follow the removal of the free fare zone.
 Given that the MAX has been very noncompetitive for commuters into the city, a potential majority of the ridership on the MAX and streetcar consisted of free-zone riders.

 At the same time that many Metro Vancouver pro-LRT advocates are touting Portland as a successful example, many of these same advocates are sharing a mentality and criticizing TransLink and SkyTrain for being an unsustainable, costly to operate, and inappropriate given capital cost constraints.
 This is despite that TransLink was able to stay strong, maintain existing service levels system-wide, and even raise system-wide service hours in the midst of this economic recession.

 The Portland MAX (Metropolitan Area Express) LRT system’s construction seems to have made absolutely no difference in its community.
 In a North American city, rapid transit has to compete with limited-access expressways, better affordability of driving options (compared to Europe), and must cope with the generally lower density in urban and suburban developments and greater distances to transit.